BG3-Community-Library-Team/bg3-community/Tutorials/Visual/mrboneswildguide.md

 ---
 ## Importing to Blender:

-I like to set these up in their own Collections, so I will add them like so:
+For organization, I like to set these up in their own Collections.
+I will add them like so:

 ![5_collections-setup.png](/tutorials/custom_head_armatures/5_collections-setup.png)